AFLplusplus/AFLplusplus/docs/binaryonly_fuzzing.md

   high enough.
 Otherwise try retrowrite, afl-dyninst and if these fail too then standard qemu_mode with AFL_ENTRYPOINT to where you need it.

-  If your a target is library use examples/afl_frida/.
+  If your target is a library use examples/afl_frida/.

-  If your target is non-linux then use unicorn_mode/
+  If your target is non-linux then use unicorn_mode/.

 ## QEMU